DONGChuan/DONGChuan.github.io/_posts/2015-11-02-JDBC-Guide.md

 * Executing SQL statements.
 * Viewing & Modifying the resulting records.

+## Add libs

+To use jdbc, we must add related libs firstly in the buildpath/classpath.
+For example, with mysql, we must download **mysql-connector-java-*.jar**.
+According to different IDEs, we will also have different ways to add them.
+In IDEA, it needs to put jars in a lib folder on your root and right click, choose **add as Library**.

 ## Import packages

 {% highlight java %}
 import java.sql.*; // JDBC packages.
-import java.math.*; // // To support BigDecimal and BigInteger only
+import java.math.*; // To support BigDecimal and BigInteger only
 {% endhighlight %}

 Import the following two packages if we need to use extended functionality provided by the Oracle driver.
 Check more details [here](https://docs.oracle.com/cd/F49540_01/DOC/java.815/a64685/oraext.htm#1000888)